PRECISE/SMEDL/docs/language/smedl.rst

 .. highlight:: smedl

-A SMEDL specification consists of a declaration and three sections: state variables (which is optional), event declarations, and scenarios.
+A SMEDL specification consists of a declaration, optional helper includes, and three sections: state variables (which is optional), event declarations, and scenarios.
+C-style ``/* ... */`` and ``// ...`` comments are supported, and whitespace is ignored except as a word separator.

 The declaration is a single line naming the monitor, for example::